-Carrie has also demonstrated her talents behind the camera as a director for episodes of Portlandia, A.P.
-Bio on NBC, the Golden Globe-nominated hit series Casual, as well as the TBS show Search Party.
-She also directed Kenzo’s 2016 fall-winter fashion campaign “The Realest Real” starring Natasha Lyonne and Academy Award winner Mahershala Ali.
+Recently, Carrie has demonstrated her talents behind the camera as a director for episodes of Portlandia, A.P.
+Bio on NBC, the Golden Globe-nominated hit series, Casual, as well as the TBS show, Search Party.
+She also directed Kenzo’s 2016 fall-winter fashion campaign “The Realest Real,” starring Natasha Lyonne and Academy Award winner Mahershala Ali.
 The campaign received high praise and became a finalist for the 2017 Tribeca X Award.

-As an actor, Carrie has collaborated with incredibly talented filmmakers, such as Gus Van Sant’s drama Don’t Worry He Won’t Get Far on Foot and Ike Barinholtz’s satirical thriller, The Oath.
-She also had a recurring role on Amazon’s Emmy and Golden Globe-winning dramedy series Transparent and guest starred on HBO’s Golden Globe-winning sitcom Curb Your Enthusiasm as well as on FX’s hit animation show, Archer.
+As an actor, Carrie has collaborated with incredibly talented filmmakers, such as in Gus Van Sant’s drama Don’t Worry He Won’t Get Far on Foot and Ike Barinholtz’s satirical thriller, The Oath.
+She also had a recurring role on Amazon’s Emmy and Golden Globe-winning dramedy series Transparent and guest starred on HBO’s Golden Globe-winning sitcom Curb Your Enthusiasm as well as on FX’s hit animation show, Archer, as Dr. Sklodowska.